pfdubois/BridgeBidding/source/Balancing.rst

 suit they mentioned.

 Again: the goal is to get them to bid again.
 Act confidently.
 When they fall for it, quit.
-Glare at your partner if they don't quit too.
+Glare at your partner if your partner doesn't quit too.